Will Benson Preview, Player Props: Reds vs. Giants

-On Tuesday, Will Benson (.250 on-base percentage in past 10 games, 119 points below season-long percentage) and the Cincinnati Reds face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 9:45 PM ET.
+The Cincinnati Reds, including Will Benson (.200 batting average in his past 10 games), take on starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Wednesday at 3:45 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Giants.
+In his last game he had a hitless performance (0-for-3) against the Giants.

 Will Benson Game Info & Props vs. the Giants